The-Nakul/BasicB_anking_App/README.md

 # Basic Banking App

 ## Description

+Hello Everyone Myself Chetan Desale.This is My Task Which is Given By Spark Foundation Basicaly this is my internship task 2 from 6 task.
 * Banking System App which keeps track of its user's and their transaction history.
 * Uses SQLite for Database storage.